 For those who aspire and achieve: a taste of university life in English-speaking countries

 KE programmes are novel, exciting and stimulating.
 They’re specially designed for students aged 15-17 who like to be challenged – intellectually and creatively.
 Based on the campuses of leading universities in the USA, the United Kingdom (England and Scotland) and Canada, the programmes introduce students to future study at those universities, at one of the other universities which they’ll visit, or in fact at university in general.
 Many are multi-centre, so they see different sides of the country visited.
-They can even combine the USA with Canada.

 (If you are a student, you can return to or check out our summary of the programmes here.)